MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/custom-dns-configuration-for-azure-linux-vms.md

    :::image type="content" source="./media/custom-dns-config-images/ubuntu-dns-1.png" alt-text="Screenshot of default resolv.conf file in Ubuntu.":::

-2. Configure DNS at the Azure virtual network or network interface level.
+2. Configure custom DNS servers at the Azure virtual network or network interface level.
 For more information, see [Steps to change DNS servers at virtual network/network interface level](/azure/virtual-network/manage-virtual-network).

 3. Run the following command to apply the custom DNS entries: